5PCD3/Face_Detection_Attendance_System/README.md

-# Face Detection Attendence System
+# Face Detection Attendance System

 This project is a Face Recognition System application built using Tkinter for the GUI and OpenCV for capturing and processing images.
 The application can register new users, login, and logout users based on facial recognition.
 The system also logs attendance data to an Excel file.